Gigas002/WaisetsuToshokan/init_db/README.md

 Everything, which type is `ICollection` **should not** exist inside same table.
 The same *probably* is true for custom classes.
 The enums are safe-to-go and easily parsable from `string`

 ## Localizable data inside DB

+I don't think anything except descriptions should be localized.
+Tags **must** not be localized, names have `alternative_name` field and a way to be found, and that's kind of it?

 Since it't not indexed/there's no search, it's OK to store them as `json`(`bson`) string.
 E.g. for description: